nova0821/iotjs-wiki/Build-for-NuttX.md

 > How to set MAC address for development?
 > There are _locally administered addresses_ in MAC address.
-> just google "free mac address for development" and you may know what to do.
+> By googling "free mac address for development", you may find what to do.

-### 3. Build iotjs and libuv, jerryscript
+### 3. Build IoT.js and libuv, JerryScript

-As noted in build linux page, you need to give additional options for NuttX.
+As noted in [Build for Linux](https://github.com/Samsung/iotjs/wiki/Build-for-Linux) page, you need to give additional options for NuttX.

 ```
 --target-arch=arm